SumiTomohiko/android-fsyscall/doc/tutorial/python/index.rst

     :align: center
     :target: command_final.png

-YOU MUST GIVE ABSOLUTE PATHES!!
-Because the current version of the application does not handle the idea of "current directory" (It will be fixed in the future).
+PLEASE GIVE ABSOLUTE PATHES!!
+Because the current version of the application does not handle "current directory" (It will be fixed in the future).

 Giving an environment variable to the Python process
 ====================================================